Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Initial Activation

 As soon as the simulator is activated, every phone in range will send its IMSI (or a temporary ID that the Stingray can provoke into revealing the IMSI).
+This forced registration process happens automatically without user knowledge or consent, as mobile devices are designed to connect to the strongest available signal.

 Data Monitoring

 Operators monitor a software interface listing each connected mobile's identifiers (IMSI, IMEI, etc.), signal strength, and possibly the device's associated phone number or subscriber info.
+This interface resembles a spreadsheet with real-time updates as phones move or new devices enter the capture zone.

 Target Identification

 They can apply filters to find a known target's IMSI or mark an unknown ID for tracking.
 If the target's IMSI is known, the Stingray immediately locks onto that device.
+The system prioritizes processing power toward the target while maintaining connections with other phones to avoid detection.

 Data Logging

 The Stingray's software logs time-stamped records of all devices it interacted with.
 This means that one mission can yield a list of hundreds or thousands of bystanders' IMSIs.
+This comprehensive data capture creates detailed movement histories and connection patterns for later analysis.

 Target Tracking Techniques